-- MicroSave sets great store on their reputation for impartiality and objectivity.
-It is the foundation for MicroSave's ability to conduct its work over the medium and long term, and MicroSave will not permit a member of staff to risk it for short term benefit or gain. - MicroSave has established internal procedures and controls over the work of individual staff members, so that difficult and sensitive judgements are reinforced by the collective views of other staff members and key reports are reviewed for quality prior to being sent to the partner

-MicroSave encourages members of staff to freely and frankly engage with their peers, managers and directors in case they have any doubt whatsoever with regard to objectivity, either for a particular assignment or situation or in the general discharge of their professional duties.
+- MSC staff should have sufficient regard for their own careers and reputations to set objectivity, integrity and independence as central and primary values. - Within MSC there is strong peer pressure towards integrity.
+Reliance on one another's integrity should be the essential force that permits MSC staff to entrust their public reputation to each other. - MSC sets great store on their reputation for impartiality and objectivity.
+It is the foundation for MSC's ability to conduct its work over the medium and long term, and MSC will not permit a member of staff to risk it for a short term benefit or gain. - MSC has established internal procedures and controls over the work of individual staff members, so that difficult and sensitive judgements are reinforced by the collective views of other staff members and key reports are reviewed for quality prior to being sent to the partner. - MSC encourages members of staff to freely and frankly engage with their peers, managers and directors in case they have any doubt whatsoever with regard to objectivity, either for a particular assignment or situation or in the general discharge of their professional duties.

-Confidentiality and relations between a member of MicroSave staff and partners
+Confidentiality and relations between a member of MSC staff and partners

-Members of MicroSave staff may, in the course of acting for one partner or acquire information that they are aware that either:
+Members of MSC staff, in the course of acting for one partner, may acquire information that would either:

-- would provide valuable information/lessons for a second partner - discredits the information supplied to MicroSave by a second partner
+- Provide valuable information/lessons for a second partner, - Or discredit the information supplied to MSC by a second partner.

-In such cases, members of MicroSave staff may not reveal to the second client any information obtained as a result of their dealings with the first partner.
-To do so without permission would be a breach of the duty of confidentiality owed to the first partner
+In such cases, members of MSC staff may not reveal to the second client any information obtained as a result of their dealings with the first partner.
+To do so without permission would be a breach of the duty of confidentiality owed to the first partner.